Modern Woodmen Park

 Baseball stadium in Davenport, Iowa, U.S.

 Modern Woodmen Park (known previously as John O'Donnell Stadium and Municipal Stadium) is a minor league baseball venue located in Davenport, Iowa.
 It is home to the Quad Cities River Bandits, the Midwest League affiliate of the Kansas City Royals.
-Since 1987, St. Ambrose University plays a few double headers there as well.
+The St. Ambrose University baseball team has played games there since 1987 and it is where all practices and home games are currently held.
 Located on the banks of the Mississippi River, in the shadow of the Centennial Bridge, home run balls to right field often land in the river.

 History

-As night games became more necessary, Davenport teams were playing at the Mississippi Valley Fairgrounds, without lights.
-The city of Davenport realized a lighted stadium, downtown, on the riverfront, would be ideal.
+Before construction of the park, Davenport teams played at the Mississippi Valley Fairgrounds, without lights.
+As night games became more necessary, the city of Davenport decided a new venue was necessary.
 Proposed by the Davenport Levee Commission, Municipal Stadium opened May 26, 1931, within LeClaire Park.
-The ballpark was built at a cost of $185,000.
+The ballpark was built at a cost of $185,000 and is situated in the downtown area along the Mississippi River.
 The first night game was June 4, 1931.

 Expansions in the 1940s and in 1962 brought capacity up to 6,200 and 8,500 respectively.
 It is one of the oldest ballparks still in use in all of the minor leagues, although it underwent a major renovation before the 1989 season, lowering the seating capacity to 5,200 and before the 2004 season that brought the ballpark up to modern professional baseball standards and a seating capacity of 4,024.